quasarframework/quasar/docs/src/pages/vue-components/dialog.md

 title: Dialog
 ---

-Quasar Dialogs are a great way to offer the user the ability to choose a specific action or list of actions.
+The QDialog component is a great way to offer the user the ability to choose a specific action or list of actions.
 They also can provide the user with important information, or require them to make a decision (or multiple decisions).

 From a UI perspective, you can think of Dialogs as a type of floating modal, which covers only a portion of the screen.
 This means Dialogs should only be used for quick user actions, like verifying a password, getting a short App notification or selecting an option or options quickly.